How to find and use the right Influencer for your brand

 Beware of the obviously fake posts

-Considering how many Influencers are out there, it’s natural for a large number of them to be doing it wrong or producing posts that are seeming fake or obviously paid for:
+Considering how many Influencers are out there, finding the right influencer can be tricky as it’s natural for a large number of them to be doing it wrong or producing posts that are seeming fake or obviously paid for:

 - Partner with real people, not fake Influencers as their followers will likely be fake too, after all 84% of Millennials don’t trust traditional advertising and prefer more authentic and real looking endorsements so will follow the ‘real’ looking Influencer

-- Watch out for those Influencers after “a quick cash grab or sponsored advertising”.
+- When finding the right influencer, watch out for those after “a quick cash grab or sponsored advertising”.
 Good Influencers won’t simply accept your draft post without wanting to know more about your brand or product- if they’re not interested in your product, it will come across to their followers

 - Check out the picture history to ensure your products fits with their long-term lifestyle e.g models with 3-day old stubble talking about beard oil might not fit vs someone with a full grown beard, but, they might be more suited to talk about shaving kits to help keep that stubble looking trim and tidy